 (d) The Steering Committee

-(i) The Steering Committee shall consist of officers elected by a postal or electronic ballot of members and the Regional Representatives.
-The Officers will be (1) the Chairperson; (2) the Secretary, and; (3) the Treasurer
+(i) The Steering Committee shall consist of officers elected by a postal ballot of members and members elected by Regional Sections.

-(f) No one member can serve more than 6 consecutive years in the same position on the SC (except for the Chair who can serve to a maximum of 7 years) without taking a subsequent break of 3 years before being allowed to take part in any reelection.
+(b) No one member can serve more than 6 consecutive years on the SC (except for the Chair who can serve to a maximum of 7 years) without taking a subsequent break of 3 years before being allowed to take part in any reelection.
 If a Steering Committee member leaves before reaching their maximum term they may return after an absence of 3 years.

 (a) General Council Meetings